 - All visitors are to wear face mask at all times inside the hospital.

-If you have any questions about the updated visiting policy, please ask a member of the patient affairs team or contact our Call Center at 06 711 7777.
+If you have any questions about the updated visiting policy, please ask a member of the patient relations team or contact our Call Center at 06 711 7777.

-Thank you for your understanding and for adhering to this policy
+Thank you for your understanding and for adhering to these rules